Bodybuilding does not enjoy a large number of people telling the truth. As a result, propaganda and agendas reign supreme.

 Hence it is hard to trust the masters when it comes to bodybuilding.
 They know how to get big, but the law and the bank do not allow them to tell you.

-The good news is that once you have received the cold slap of awakening, you become more enlightened in other areas of your life.
-Suddenly, you start spotting the same pattern wherever you look.
-It is a lesson that can serve you for life.
+The good news is that once you have received the cold slap, you become more enlightened in other areas of your life.
+Suddenly, you start seeing the same pattern wherever you look.
+It is a lesson that will serve you for life.
 If you choose to ignore it, you risk becoming a perpetual lifelong sucker.

 Ironically, you will never find the perfect bodybuilding routine on this site either.
-I do not have it and I never will.
+I do not have it and never will.
 All I can provide are principles that can help you create what I call “the liquid bodybuilding” routine.

-In my opinion the most important elements of a successful bodybuilding routine are:
+The most important elements of a successful bodybuilding routine are:

-- Exercise selection;
+- Exercise selection

-- Frequency & recovery;
+- Frequency & recovery

-Every exercise is nothing but a tool meant to help you build your house.
+Every exercise is a tool designed to help you build your house.
 If you do not have the right tools, the likelihood of producing a good product is low.

-Instead of looking for a shortcut, you should learn all classic compound exercises and make your own decisions when you are ready.
+Instead of looking for a shortcut, you should learn how to do all classic compound exercises, and make your own decisions when you are ready.
 Nothing is obligatory besides having the fundamentals down.
-You can certainly succeed without doing exercises like the squat and the deadlift for the rest of your life, but being able to do them correctly will only help you in your career as a human crane.
+You can certainly succeed without doing exercises like the squat and the deadlift, but having the ability to perform them correctly will only help you in your career as a human crane.